DrishtiShrrrma/deepmindxhuggingface-RL/README.md

 3.  **In partially observable environments (like Partially Observable Markov Decision Processes), the agent's observation may not fully capture the state.**
 4. POMDPs can handle uncertainty in both the state transitions and the observations, which is crucial in many situations.
 5. POMDPs deal with these uncertainties by maintaining a belief over the state space and choosing actions based on this belief, which takes into account the possible states the environment could be in and the probabilities of these states given the history of actions and observations.
-6. Solving POMDPs is computationally challenging, so approximate methods are often used.
+6. computationally challenging due to the need to maintain a belief state (a probability distribution over the set of possible states) and to optimize over all possible policies.
+Therefore, approximate methods are often used to solve POMDPs.
+These methods can include value function approximation, Monte Carlo methods, or reinforcement learning algorithms that are adapted to handle the complexity of POMDPs.
 7. POMDPs can be applied in various areas such as robotics (where robots may have incomplete information about their environment), healthcare (where doctors may have incomplete information about a patient's health), and natural resource management (where managers may have incomplete information about the state of the environment).

 # Uncertainty in state transitions